Work With Us

 All positions are subject to funding and enrolment numbers and are governed by Part 7: Conditions of Appointment for Sessional Lecturers, Collective Agreement between the University of British Columbia and The Faculty Association of the University of British Columbia.

-The expected pay range for this position is $4,000 per month
+The expected pay for this position is $4,000 per month

-Sessional Lecturer Position in Finance at University of British Columbia
+Sessional Lecturer Position in Business Communications at University of British Columbia

-A PhD is preferred.
-A master’s degree in management or related fields is required.
-The candidate will have a broad knowledge of business and management subjects, including comprehensive knowledge of financial technology.
-The candidate will have demonstrated excellence in teaching.
+A PhD or a terminal degree in a closely related field are required.
+Extensive, commensurate demonstrable experience will also be considered.
+The candidate will have a broad knowledge of management and communications, and have demonstrated excellence in teaching.
 The candidate would ideally have relevant working experience in the same areas of expertise.

 Candidates should submit a letter indicating clearly the position being sought, a CV, a teaching statement and the names and contact information of at least three references.
 The teaching statement should include a record of teaching interests, experience, and effectiveness.

-Please send completed application package to the Executive Coordinator, Dean’s Office, Mackenzie Dunlop, mackenzie.dunlop@ubc.ca Documents must be submitted in electronic format as email attachments.
+Please send completed application package to the Manager, Dean’s Office, Mackenzie Tait, mackenzie.tait@ubc.ca Documents must be submitted in electronic format as email attachments.
 Acceptable formats include Microsoft Word and PDF.
-The deadline for receipt of application materials is August 29, 2025.
+The deadline for receipt of application materials is November 3, 2025

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.